 Often, the kidneys and urinary tract are examined with ultrasound to be able to measure the size of the kidneys and see any other abnormalities on the kidneys and bladder.
 Failing kidneys usually look smaller and have an irregular shape due to scar tissue, while so-called cystic kidneys are often much larger.

-Treatment of dogs with kidney failure
+Treatment for dogs with kidney failure

 A dog with failing kidneys must receive treatment quickly for the prognosis to be good.
 Even if it is chronic kidney failure, with the help of the right medication and an adapted diet, your dog's situation can be significantly improved.
 Especially in the case of acute kidney damage, it is important that your dog receives treatment at an early stage.
 Otherwise, the risk of your dog developing chronic kidney damage that is more difficult to treat is high.